Vacasa/drf-jsonapi/docs/README.rst

 To support filtering of data via query params like `filter[field]=value` you can define custom FilterSet classes and attach them to your view via the `filter_class` attribute.
 These FilterSet classes are based on the `django_filters` FilterSets but have custom validation and translation of the query params to support the syntax.

-There are two base classes for FilterSets, `jsonapi.filters.FilterSet` and `jsonapi.filters.GenericFilterSet`.
+There are two base classes for FilterSets, `drf_jsonapi.filters.FilterSet` and `drf_jsonapi.filters.GenericFilterSet`.
 The one you extend depends on whether or not the underlying resource is a Django model.
 For Django models use `FilterSet` this is simply a sub-class of `django_filters.FilterSet` with additional validation and translation.
 It assumes that the filter is working with a queryset.
 For non-model filtering use `GenericFilterSet`.
 This class is optimized for working with lists of resources.